Lucas62944/FNF-Pico-Enigne/README.md

 ## Special Thanks
 * GitHub Copilot he was the one who made half of the hx files for the stages
+* Mikolka She made the P-Slice engine and also made the ports of the Erect stages that are being used in my mod

 ## Mod Proposal